- Photo Tours

 Which means I’m not just cruising, I’m also working – usually until 2 or 3am.
 Then rising at 5 or 6am.
 Relaxing, it’s not.
 Rewarding?
 Amazingly so.

 So what did I do before this?
-Well, I worked in the animation industry in Vancouver as an offline editor, delivering 75 episodes of this, 52 episodes of this, 13 episodes of this, 52 episodes of this, and most recently, 13 episodes of this new show.
+Well, I worked in the animation industry in Vancouver as an offline editor, delivering 75 episodes of Atomic Betty, 52 episodes of Captain Flamingo, 13 episodes of Click & Clack’s As the Wrench Turns, 52 episodes of My Little Pony: Friendship is Magic, and most recently, 13 episodes of the new animated series, 1001 Nights.
 And when I wasn’t doing that?
 I’ve been cruising – since my parents got me hooked on it in 1998.

 One thing that has always driven me nuts about mainstream “print” travel writing is that there has to be an angle.
 Often, this deals with food or wine and concentrates very little on the cruise experience itself.
-Articles like that bore me very easily, and I make every attempt to concentrate on the actual cruise.
+Articles like that bore me very easily, and I make every attempt on this site to concentrate on the actual cruise, with all its many facets.

 And isn’t that what we’re all here for – the cruise experience?

-Stay tuned to From the Deck Chair, where the focus is always on the most important aspect of your cruise: your ship.
+Stay tuned to From the Deck Chair, where the focus is always on the joy of being at sea.

 Aaron Saunders | firstname.lastname@example.org

-Aaron writes every Sunday about the cruise industry in The Vancouver Province newspaper, British Columbia, Canada’s second-largest daily news source.
+Aaron writes every Sunday about the cruise industry in The Vancouver Province newspaper, British Columbia, Canada’s second-largest daily news source, which are then syndicated in other PostMedia papers across Canada.
+He also writes and oversees day-to-day operations for River Cruise Advisor.

 Photography and Video Services